Pollution Control – Local Air Quality

 Part of a group of gases called nitrous oxides, source apportionment work has shown that nitrogen dioxide in Haringey is primarily from road transport and domestic boilers.
 Health effects include an irritation of airways with respiratory symptoms such as shortness of breath and cough.
 Inflames the lining of the lungs and can increase asthma symptoms at high concentrations.

-Haringey's data from the continuous analysers can be found in the Data Archive Page from Defra (external link).
+Haringey's data from the continuous analysers can be found online:

 Under Part IV on the Environment Act 1995, local authorities are required to periodically review and assess air quality in their area and identify areas where the air quality objectives are not likely to be met.
 The air quality objectives are set out for the seven pollutants in the Air Quality (England) Regulations 2000.
 The objectives are based on the health effects of air pollution.
 For areas where the air quality objectives are not likely to be achieved, local authorities have to declare Air Quality Management Areas (AQMA) and produce Air Quality Action Plans (AQAP) detailing measures to work towards the achieving the air quality objectives.
 Following extensive review and assessment of all seven pollutants, Haringey Council declared the whole borough an AQMA for the pollutants of PM10 and NO2 in July 2001.